 Admission to the nursing program is provisionary until all general education core and prerequisite courses are completed successfully with a grade of "C" or higher and the minimum grade point average of 2.75 is maintained.
-Students who do not achieve a minimum grade of "C" in prerequisite courses or earn a cumulative, or prerequisite, or combined grade point average of less than 2.75 or have not completed all prerequisite or general education courses prior to their fall admission date will be dismissed from the program.
-Students admitted to the Division of Nursing must attend a mandatory orientation or lose their admission status.
+Students who do not achieve a minimum grade of "C" in prerequisite courses or earn a cumulative, or prerequisite, or combined grade point average of less than 2.75 or have not completed all prerequisite or general education courses prior to their fall admission date will have their admission status withdrawn.
+Students offered tentative admission to the Nursing Program must attend a mandatory orientation or lose their admission status.